Skip to main content Link Search Menu Expand Document (external link)

 Detailed Learning Objectives

-1. Understand Digital Abstraction:
+1. Explain the Purpose of Digital Abstraction:

-2. Recognize the Role of Semiconductor Devices:
+2. Identify the Role of Semiconductor Devices:

 • Discuss the advantages of using semiconductors for digital encoding and the challenges posed by external disturbances.